H4wk507/lidc-idri/readme.md

 ## Install dependencies

-Some old dependenceis won't run with newer versions of numpy and python.
+Some old dependencies won't run with newer versions of numpy and python.
 In python 3.9 everything works fine.

 ```bash